 Both the percentage of suicide attempts and suicide deaths by gun are higher in the military than in the civilian world, possibly because of widespread access to firearms in the armed services.
 Strategies to reduce access to firearms because of their lethality are known as means restriction, and they have shown some significant results.
 A much-cited Israeli study examined the impact of a policy change that stopped soldiers from bringing their rifles home on weekends and found a 40 percent decrease in suicides.

 The demographics of the military are especially vulnerable to suicide.
 White men comprise more than half of the active duty military.
-They are much more likely than others to commit suicide, accounting for 7 out of 10 suicides nationally.
+They are much more likely than others to end their own lives, accounting for 7 out of 10 suicides nationally.
 What makes the growth of suicides surprising, though, is that the population of the Army hasn’t changed dramatically since the early 2000s.
 So experts tend to look for psychological factors rather than demographic ones to explain the rising rate.

 Jason Roncoroni, a lieutenant colonel who founded a suicide-prevention organization after his retirement from the Army in 2015, attributes the military’s suicide rate to the stress generated by a sense among soldiers that current American wars will never end, and the expectation of endless future deployments.